OCA/stock-logistics-workflow/stock_picking_progress/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a new progress field on stock.picking, stock.move and stock.move.line.
+This module adds a new progress field on stock transfers and moves.

-On stock.move and stock.move.line, this field represents the percentage of qty_done compared to the product_uom_qty.
-On stock.picking, this field is the average progress of all moves.
+On moves, this field represents the percentage of quantity processed.
+On transfers, this field is the average progress of all moves.

 **Table of contents**